jakkn/nwn-devbase/DOCKERGUIDE.md

-## Docker
+# Using Docker

-When Docker runs an image it starts what is called a container.
-Containers are running instances of an image, and once created should be used over again to avoid unnecessary container buildup.
+When you start a Docker image with the `docker run IMAGE` command, Docker creates what is called a container.
+Containers are instances of an image and are considered disposable.
+Everything you do in a container stays in the container.
+Containers should be used over again to avoid unnecessary container buildup.

 **Useful docker commands**